1946 – Coast Guard Air Station Traverse City Established

 The first confirmed use of the present air station site was by the United States Navy which established an air facility for research and development of pilotless aircraft.
 The Coast Guard began basing aircraft at the facility in 1944.
-At the end of World War II the Naval Air Facility Traverse City was made available to the Coast Guard and in January 1946 the USCG Air Station Traverse City came into being.
+At the end of World War II the Naval Air Facility Traverse City was made available to the Coast Guard and on 15 November 1945 the USCG Air Station Traverse City came into being.
 The site also became the location of a commercial airport.
 In 1949 the Coast Guard deeded 20 acres to the city and when the new 10-28 instrument runway was constructed additional land was provided by the Coast Guard.
 The original Navy structures were utilized until 1980 when a new maintenance and administrative buildings were completed.
 The new hangar provided over 50,000 square feet of work space; including the hangar deck, work shops, and offices.

 The primary search and rescue aircraft during the late 1940’s were PBY-5As and in the early 1950s were replaced by UF-1Gs.
 These were in turn replaced with the upgraded UF-2G.
 In 1945 two HNS-1 helicopters were assigned.
 These were replaced by a Bell HTL for support of the icebreaker USCGC Mackinaw.
 In the late 1950s two Sikorsky HO4S-3G helicopters were based at the air station.
 Helicopter capability was upgraded with the assignment of the HH-52A amphibious helicopter in the early 1960s.
 In September 1978 the HU-16 (UF-2G) aircraft had reached the end of their service life and were replaced by three C-131 search aircraft.
 In June of 1983 two HU-25A fan jets were assigned to support the air station missions.
 In 1986, the rescue capabilities of the helicopter and the patrol capabilities of the HU-25 were combined in the HH-3F Pelican amphibious helicopter.
 Traverse City became a helicopter only unit operating 3 HH-3Fs.
 The Sikorsky HH-60J helicopter came aboard in September of 1991.
 In January 2003, 5 HH-65B Dolphins were placed in service.
 In 2006 they were upgraded to the HH-65C “Charlie” model.